-The SFOPH has an evaluation tradition since 1987.
+The SFOPH has had an evaluation tradition since 1987.
 In its efforts to combat the HIV/AIDS epidemic, the Office identified the need to evaluate the effects and effectiveness of its prevention policy.
-Due to the sensitive and pioneering nature of its prevention work (e.g. needle exchange programme in prisons, medical prescription of heroin, etc.) it was agreed from the beginning that the credibility of the evaluations would be better assured by commissioning studies to external specialists.
+Due to the sensitive and pioneering nature of its prevention work (e.g. needle exchange programme in prisons, medical prescription of heroin, etc.) it was agreed from the beginning that the credibility of the evaluations would be better assured by commissioning studies from external specialists.
 Specialists in social and preventive medicine were sent to the UK for special training in the evaluation of public health measures.

-The benefits of evaluation were quickly recognized and, as a consequence, external evaluations were commissioned for other aspects of SFOPH work; illegal and legal drug use.
+The benefits of evaluation were quickly recognized and, as a consequence, external evaluations were commissioned for other aspects of SFOPH work such as illegal and legal drug use.

 But the Office lacked experience in the commissioning and management of evaluations and therefore an internal unit was set up within the SFOPH's prevention division (1992) to do just that.

-With this, a change of policy took place: a system of competitive tender for evaluation mandates was introduced to foster the development of a critical mass of evaluation specialists; partnerships were forged with a range of different institutions - both private and university; and, for quality assurance, a set of procedures and standards for the Office was provided in the form of "Guidelines".
-They include a set of pull-out checklists to prompt thought at each stage of the cycle, from evaluation planning to dissemination and use of the results, (and back into planning).
-They were principally aimed at programme and project managers, although they include checklists for evaluators too.
+This led to a change of policy.
+A system of competitive tendering for evaluation mandates was introduced to foster the development of a critical mass of evaluation specialists; partnerships were forged with a range of different institutions - both private and university-based; and, for quality assurance, a set of procedures and standards for the Office was provided in the form of guidelines: 'Guidelines for Health Programme and Project Evaluation Planning' (SFOPH, 1997).
+They include a set of pull-out checklists to prompt thought at each stage of the cycle, from evaluation planning to dissemination and use of the results (and back into planning).
+They were principally aimed at programme and project managers, although they also include checklists for evaluators.

-The "Guidelines" were originally intended to help managers prepare for their discussion with in-house evaluation experts in planning evaluation studies.
-They were to have been introduced through a series of training workshops; such training never came about due to lack of top management support and the streamlining of evaluation as part of the structural reorganisation of the Office.
+The Guidelines were originally intended to help managers prepare for their discussion with in-house evaluation experts when planning evaluation studies.
+They were to have been introduced through a series of training workshops; such training never came about due to lack of top management support and the streamlining of evaluation as part of the structural reorganization of the Office.
 The internal evaluation unit's staff resources were reduced, and it was re-located to another division with no experience or history of evaluation.
-With this change, the intention of the Guidelines also changed: managers were expected to use the Guidelines to plan and manage their evaluations without the support of the in-house evaluation unit.
-After 3 years of trial and error, this plan was abandoned.
+With this change, the intention of the Guidelines also changed: managers were expected to use the Guidelines to plan and manage their evaluations without the support of the inhouse evaluation unit.
+After three years of trial and error, this plan was abandoned.

 With the introduction of Article 170 into the revised Federal Constitution, there was renewed interest at executive level in evaluation.
-An "internal evaluation culture", it was said, was needed to assure the optimal use and utilisation of evaluation.
-In 2001, a "Centre de competences en evaluation" (CCE) was therefore set up at directorate level with 5 staff.
-It is charged with not only commissioning and managing the evaluation of priority policy, programme and measures, but particularly with fostering an "evaluation culture".
-The CCE has now developed the conceptual framework for an Office-wide internal evaluation system, and the procedures needed to assure its application, (including a training programme for middle managers), are gradually being introduced.
+An 'internal evaluation culture', it was said, was needed to assure the optimal use and utilization of evaluation.
+In 2001, an Evaluation Management and Resource Centre (Centre de competences en evaluation: CCE) was therefore set up at directorate level with five staff.
+It is charged with not only commissioning and managing the evaluation of priority policy, programme and measures, but particularly with fostering an 'evaluation culture'.
+The CCE has now developed the conceptual framework for an Office-wide internal evaluation system, and the procedures needed to assure its application (including a training programme for middle managers) are gradually being introduced.